 “There are many factors in marriage that affect divorce rates.
 Including age, socio-economic status, children. and whether partners have been married before.

-A spokesman for the Catholic Bishops’ Conference of Scotland claimed the “fatal flaw” in the statistics was that Humanist weddings had not been around long enough to draw meaningful conclusions.
+A spokesman for the Catholic Bishops’ Conference of Scotland.
+Claimed a”fatal flaw” in the statistics.
+That Humanist weddings had not been around long enough to draw meaningful conclusions.

 He said: “The average length of marriages in Scotland is around 30 years.
 Humanist marriages have been available for around 13 years.
-It will be at least 17 years before we can determine whether humanist marriages last any longer than religious marriages.
+It will be 17 years before we can determine whether humanist marriages last longer than religious ones

 Clearly the Catholic Church

 The Catholic Church and the Church of Scotland have been marrying couples throughout living memory .
 Between them they have married hundreds of thousands of Scots.